All right, that's Leonard Skinner's Simple Man, and that can only mean one thing on this radio show, and that is All Things Bill O'Reilly.

 All right, go tell me what the important point is.

-So the document talks about the defendant's billing records that he got paid regularly, repeatedly by the Clinton campaign.
+So the document talks about the defendant's billing records that he got paid regularly, repeatedly, by the Clinton campaign.

 Yes.

-The defendant that the defendant had assembled and conveyed allegations about Donald Trump to the FBI on behalf of at least two specific clients, including a technology executive and a U.S. based internet company, and the Clinton campaign.
+The defendant had assembled and conveyed allegations about Donald Trump to the FBI on behalf of at least two specific clients, including a technology executive and a U.S.-based internet company, and the Clinton campaign, and that this information was exploited.

 It wasn't infiltrated.

-So what is mining mean, Bill?
+So what does mining mean, Bill?

-That's the accusation.
+Okay, that's the accusation.

 That is the allegation.